Lemon Drop Jello Shots Recipe

 To make this lemon drop jello shots recipe, you’re going to need the following supplies:

-- cookie sheet – while not absolutely necessary, putting the jello shots on a cookie sheet makes them much easier to transport to the refrigerator.
+- baking sheet – while not absolutely necessary, putting the jello shots on a cookie sheet makes them much easier to transport to the refrigerator.
 And it catches any spills that might happen which makes clean-up easier.

-- 16 2-ounce jello shot cups with lids* – I find 2 ounce shot cups work better than 1 ounce ones for jello shots.
+- 16 2-ounce plastic shot cups with lids* – I find 2 ounce shot cups work better than 1 ounce ones for jello shots.
 1 ounce just isn’t big enough.
 And I always get the ones with lids.
 They are easy to stack so they take up less room in the fridge.
 (Fridge space is always at a premium when I’m getting ready for a party!)

 - Kettle or pot – for boiling the water.